-The Jacobite Heritage — From Clan MacDonald to the French Army
+The Jacobite heritage — From Clan MacDonald to the French Army

 Jacques Macdonald was born at Sancerre, in the Cher, on 17 November 1765.
 His father, Neil MacEachain MacDonald, was a squire of the MacDonald clan of Uist, in Scotland.
 After Bonnie Prince Charlie's defeat at Culloden (1746), Neil had followed Prince Charles Edward Stuart in his flight to France, where he settled as a tutor and language teacher.
 The family established itself among the minor French nobility, but Jacques grew up with the memory of the Highlands and the awareness of belonging to two worlds: that of the Jacobite exiles and that of the officers of the Ancien Régime.